bnzk/djangocms-baseplugins/README.md

 - the experimental `django-filer-addons.filer_gui`, with an alternative filer file field, or when using `inline_gallery`
 - other?!

+### Migrations

+If you dont want to use `filer_addons.filer_gui` and it's filer fields, or if you want to have translated (modeltranslation) plugins, you'll need to specify the basegplugins in your `MIGRATION_MODULES`.
+An `ImproperlyConfigured` exception is raised otherwise, for your own sanity.

 ### Settings

 #### General